 NSU employees in this category include nonprofessional counselors and advocates, as well as individuals working or volunteering in the NSU Student Medical Center on the Fort Lauderdale/Davie Campus, including those working at the front desk.

-During the 2016–2017 academic year, an online reporting option will be implemented which will allow any person to report an act of sexual misconduct without sharing his or her own identity.
-All anonymous reports will be reviewed by the Title IX coordinator and will be responded to appropriately.
+During the Winter 2018 term, an online reporting option will be implemented which will allow any person to report an act of sexual misconduct without sharing his or her own identity.
+All anonymous reports will be reviewed by the Title IX Coordinator and will be responded to appropriately.
 In the meantime, victims who wish to remain anonymous are encouraged to report to one of the previously mentioned resources.
-If a victim of sexual violence or a reporting party shares information with a responsible employee, but wishes to remain anonymous, the responsible employee must still report any known information about the identity of the victim/reporting party and the person reported to have engaged in sexual misconduct to the Title IX coordinator.
-The Title IX coordinator will evaluate requests for anonymity/confidentiality in accordance with the procedures in this policy.
+If a victim of sexual violence or a reporting party shares information with a responsible employee, but wishes to remain anonymous, the responsible employee must still report any known information about the identity of the victim/reporting party and the person reported to have engaged in sexual misconduct to the Title IX Coordinator.
+The Title IX Coordinator will evaluate requests for anonymity/confidentiality in accordance with the procedures in this policy.
 The reason for this is that NSU has an obligation to ensure that all victims of sexual violence who share information with a responsible employee receive information about their rights and options.
 While the university will ensure that information about support and reporting options are provided to a victim whose identity is known to the university through a responsible employee, final decisions about the use of such resources are voluntary for victims unless they are too seriously injured to make their own decisions.
 Anonymous reports will be included in the annual crime statistics when enough information (such as location, date, and nature of incident) is known, and may also be cause to issue a timely warning to the campus if there appears to be a serious and immediate threat.